verdverm/neo4j-tutorials/GettingStarted/MovieDatabase/README.md

 countNodesByType("Movie")
 ```

-Let's count all of the relationships.

-Note, these are not the most efficient implementations because
+* Note, these are not the most efficient implementations because
 a list of nodes is return and then the length is found in Golang.
 Ideally, we would just return the count which requires
 a different return type than the `queryNodes()` function uses.